This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Every gym you go to, you see someone drinking a protein shake, protein bars, or eating protein snacks.

-You’ll turn a lot of heads if you whip out your avocado or as your post-workout snack.
+You’ll turn a lot of heads if you whip out your avocado or coconut oil as your post-workout snack.

 It’s here where keto dieting can fail!
 It’s drilled into everyone’s head that you require extra protein for muscle building and burning fat.